 6. Customer's obligations

-- that any password, user details and/or account number allocated to or created by the Customer to enable the Customer to use the Services shall be kept confidential by the Customer at all times.
-MIC will be entitled to assume that any person using the Customer’s password, user details and/or account number is the Customer or someone doing so with the Customer’s permission.
-The Customer shall be responsible and liable for any actions of any person using the Customer’s password, user details and/or account number and shall immediately notify MIC of any unauthorised use of the same.
+6.1 In addition to the Customer’s other obligations set out in these Terms, the Customer warrants, represents and undertakes: a) to co-operate with the Supplier(s) in all matters relating to the Services including, without limitation, providing all relevant information in a timely manner as the Supplier(s) and/or Bionic may require from time to time and that all such Customer information will be true, accurate, complete, reliable and current in all respects; b) to comply at all times with these Terms and any applicable terms and conditions imposed by a Supplier in relation to the supply of the Supplier Services; c) that any password, user details and/or account number allocated to or created by the Customer to enable the Customer to use the Services shall be kept confidential by the Customer at all times.
+Bionic will be entitled to assume that any person using the Customer’s password, user details and/or account number is the Customer or someone doing so with the Customer’s permission.
+The Customer shall be responsible and liable for any actions of any person using the Customer’s password, user details and/or account number and shall immediately notify Bionic of any unauthorised use of the same.

 7. Intellectual property rights

-The Customer agrees that any and all Intellectual Property Rights in or to the Services, any information and/or materials provided the Customer, the Site and any content therein (including, without limitation, the look and feel of the Site) shall remain owned by MIC and/or its licensors and any use or attempted use of any of the same shall constitute an infringement of MIC's (and/or its licensors’) Intellectual Property Rights and may expose the Customer to both civil and criminal liability.
+The Customer agrees that any and all Intellectual Property Rights in or to the Services, any information and/or materials provided the Customer, the Site and any content therein (including, without limitation, the look and feel of the Site) shall remain owned by Bionic and/or its licensors and any use or attempted use of any of the same shall constitute an infringement of Bionic’s (and/or its licensors’) Intellectual Property Rights and may expose the Customer to both civil and criminal liability.

-8.2 The Customer hereby agrees to indemnify, keep indemnified, defend and hold MIC and its parent companies, subsidiaries, affiliates and each of their respective officers, directors, employees, owners, agents, suppliers, contractors, partners, information providers and licensors harmless from and against any and all claims, damages, liability, demands, losses, costs and expenses (including legal fees) (whether or not foreseeable or avoidable) incurred or suffered by any of such parties and any claims or legal proceedings which are brought or threatened arising out of or in connection with any use by or conduct of the Customer in relation to any of the Services, any transactions, dealings or arrangements made with any third party as a result of using the Services or any breach of any of the provisions of these Terms or of any law or the rights of any third party.
+8.1 Without prejudice to the foregoing and any other rights and remedies that Bionic may have, Bionic shall be entitled to terminate or suspend the Services immediately upon written notice to the Customer in the event that: (a) the Customer is in breach of any of the provisions of these Terms and that in the case of a breach capable of remedy, such breach shall not have been remedied within 7 days of the date of a written notice from Bionic to the Customer specifying such breach; or (b) Bionic suspects on reasonable grounds that the Customer may have committed or attempted to have committed any fraud against Bionic and/or any Supplier.
+8.2 The Customer hereby agrees to indemnify, keep indemnified, defend and hold Bionic and its parent companies, subsidiaries, affiliates and each of their respective officers, directors, employees, owners, agents, suppliers, contractors, partners, information providers and licensors harmless from and against any and all claims, damages, liability, demands, losses, costs and expenses (including legal fees) (whether or not foreseeable or avoidable) incurred or suffered by any of such parties and any claims or legal proceedings which are brought or threatened arising out of or in connection with any use by or conduct of the Customer in relation to any of the Services, any transactions, dealings or arrangements made with any third party as a result of using the Services or any breach of any of the provisions of these Terms or of any law or the rights of any third party.

 9. Limitation on Liability

-9.3 Except as expressly provided in these Terms, the Services and the Site are provided on an “as is” basis without representation or warranty of any kind and to the fullest extent permissible pursuant to applicable law MIC disclaims all other conditions, representations, statements and warranties, either express or implied (whether by common law, custom, statute or otherwise).
+9.3 Except as expressly provided in these Terms, the Services and the Site are provided on an “as is” basis without representation or warranty of any kind and to the fullest extent permissible pursuant to applicable law Bionic disclaims all other conditions, representations, statements and warranties, either express or implied (whether by common law, custom, statute or otherwise).

 10. Data protection